dfgitn4j/repl-cypher-shell/README.md

    Neo4j 3.x product line uses java 8 and 4.x uses java 11 .
 Add the `cypher-shell` executable path to your PATH environment variable.

-2. Use the Neo4j Desktop version of cypher-shell already installed with the database created and managed by the Neo4j Desktop.
+2. Use the `Neo4j Desktop` version of cypher-shell already installed with the database created and managed by the `Neo4j Desktop`.

    This approach is useful when you don't have a standalone version of the `cypher-shell` installed, or have version compatibility issues.
 There is the `repl-cypher-shell.sh` `--cypher-shell` command line